JustAnotherHeroRiding/Mentoring-Angel/Angular/Lesson 7/Lesson 7 Forms- FormControl and FormGroup.md

 - default value, `rawValue` `patchValue`, `setValue`, reset()

 ## Reactive Forms
-- Previously we only have a current snapshot of the forms
+- Previously we only had a current snapshot of the forms
 - we use reactive forms to listen to all changes
 - we can use `formfield.valueChanges`
 - always use takeUntil when using `ValueChanges` to end the subscription